Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Preliminaries

 \subsection{Locally constant property}

-Roughly speaking, the locally constant property says that if the Fourier transform of a function $f$ is supported in a ball of radius $R$, then $f$ can be treated as a constant in any ball of radius $1/R$.
-The fact is extensively used in the research of restriction theory; one may refer to \cite{BG,Guth1,Guth2} for details.
-Let us formulate the locally constant property in our settings. \begin{lemma} The Fourier support of $\mathcal T^\lambda f$ is localized, in the sense that there exists an absolute constant $C_0\geq1$ such that
+Roughly speaking, the locally constant property says that if the Fourier transform of a function $f$ is supported in a ball of radius $r$, then $f$ can be treated as a constant in any ball of radius $1/r$.
+The fact is extensively used in the research of restriction theory; one may refer to \cite{BG,Guth2,DZ} for details.
+Let us formulate the locally constant property in our settings.